Trey Smith (offensive lineman): Professional career

 Smith was drafted by the Kansas City Chiefs in the sixth round, 226th overall, of the 2021 NFL draft.
 He signed his four-year rookie contract on May 13, 2021.
 He was named the Chiefs starting right guard immediately as a rookie.
 He started all 17 regular season games and three playoff games for the Chiefs as a rookie.
 He was named to the NFL All-Rookie Team for the 2021 season.
 In 2022, Smith started 16 regular season games and the Chiefs' three playoff games.
 Smith started at right guard in Super Bowl LVII and solidified an offensive line that gave up zero sacks in the game as the Chiefs defeated the Philadelphia Eagles 38–35.
 In the 2023 regular season, Smith started in all 17 games.
 Smith won his second straight championship when the Chiefs defeated the San Francisco 49ers 25–22 in Super Bowl LVIII.
-In 2024, Smith helped the Chiefs reach Super Bowl LIX where they lost 40–22 to the Eagles.
+In 2024, he started in all 17 regular season games and the Chiefs' three postseason games.
+He helped the Chiefs reach Super Bowl LIX where they lost 40–22 to the Eagles.

 In February 2025, the Chiefs placed the non-exclusive franchise tag on Smith.
 On July 15, Smith signed a four-year, $94 million contract extension with $70 million guaranteed, making him the highest-paid guard in the NFL.
+He appeared and started in 12 games in the 2025 season for the Chiefs.